Last Updated: September 13, 2021.

 Do you recognize this?
 Of course!
 This is you, the moment you are getting overwhelmed with marketing messages from all different kinds of organizations.

-Banner ads, push notifications, sidebar affiliate links, oh my!
+Banner ads, push notifications, in-feed ads, sidebar affiliate links, oh my!
 Or to put it another way, old-fashioned marketing.
 Times have changed and nowhere is that more apparent than in the marketing world.
 Old marketing is dead.
+Long live new marketing or… interactive marketing.

 Cue the lights, let’s dive in.